davep/transcendent-textual/README.md

 - [avocet](https://github.com/JoshuaOliphant/avocet) - A bookmark manager
   that interacts with the raindrop.io API.
 - [baca](https://github.com/wustho/baca) - a TUI Ebook Reader.
+- [browsr](https://github.com/juftin/browsr) - a pleasant file explorer in
+  your terminal.
 - [Dooit](https://github.com/kraanzu/dooit) - a todo manager which you
   didn't ask for but needed.
 - [dcmetro](https://github.com/HarunFeraidon/dcmetro) - Command line app for